-Affordable student housing within walking distance of The New School is available for the four weeks of the Lang New York Summer Intensive workshops: move in May 27; move out June 22.
+Affordable student housing within walking distance of The New School is available for the four weeks of the Lang New York Summer Intensive workshops.
+The move-in date is May 26, 2014; the move-out date is June 21, 2014.

 New York City is one of the safest big cities in the United States.
 However, rents are high and a suitable short-term sublet or share may be hard to find.
 For that reason, we strongly encourage undergraduates visiting from outside the metropolitan region to live in a university residence hall.
 Housing is guaranteed to Eugene Lang College summer students who apply by April 1.